akquinet/powerdns-api-proxy/README.md

 ## Description

 The proxy can be used between a PowerDNS API and a client.
-It should have 1:1 compatibility with the PowerDNS API.

 There is the possibility to define multiple tokens.
 Each token is represented by an `environment`.
 A `environment` can get access to one or more zones.